delandtj/minio/cmd/gateway/zerostor/README.md

 Because 0-stor doesn't have `bucket` concept, all bucket management are handled by the gateway, including the bucket policy.

+## Config Reload

+This gateway configuration could be reloaded by sending `SIGHUP` to the process.

 ## Running